Family-based Consular Processing

-If your relationship does not qualify as an immediate relative relationship, you may still qualify to adjust status if your relationship is one of the following:
+If your relationship does not qualify as an immediate relative relationship under the Immigration and Nationality Act, you may still qualify to adjust status if your relationship is one of the following:

 First Preference: Unmarried son or daughter over the age of 21 years of a United States citizen parent.